lyndon025/playtested/src/content/article/2023-05-25-a-rogue-like-survival-rpg-cooking-sim--first-impressions---monster-menu-the-scavengers-co.md

 featured: false
 pubDate: 2023-05-25
 tags:
+- console
+- monster-menu-the-scavenger-s-cookbook
+- nintendo switch
+- playstation
+- playstation 4
+- playstation 5
+- rpg
+- strategy
 - taptap
-- monster-menu-(ns,-ps4,-ps5)
 thumb: ''
-title: "A rogue-like survival RPG cooking sim? | First Impressions - \uFEFFMonster
+title: "A rogue-like survival RPG cooking sim? | First Impressions - \uFEFFMonster\
-  Menu: The Scavenger's Cookbook"
+  \ Menu: The Scavenger's Cookbook"
+game: Monster Menu - The Scavenger's Cookbook
 ---
 Monster Menu: The Scavenger's Cookbook is a game that attempts to blend elements of rogue-like dungeon crawling, survival crafting, cooking sim, and turn-based combat mechanics.
 It features cel-shaded anime chibi art style and a third person view gameplay.

 Monster Menu starts with the player created rookie character in his maiden exploration of what is claimed to be a novice dungeon.
 However, the character quickly finds himself in a life and death situation, with extreme hunger and dehydration as he is lost in the supposedly novice dungeon.
 As a last resort, he is forced to eat a part of a dying corpse to survive.
 Yes, underneath this lighthearted chibi art style, there lies a somewhat gruesome and disgusting premise of monster consumption that permeates throughout the whole game.